doctrine/mongodb-odm/docs/en/cookbook/mapping-classes-to-orm-and-odm.rst

     class BlogPost
     {
-        private $id;
+        public string $id;
-        private $title;
+        public string $title;
-        private $body;
+        public string $body;

-        // ...
     }

 Mapping Information
 -------------------

 Now we just need to provide the mapping information for the Doctrine persistence layers so they know how to consume the objects and persist them to the database.

 ORM
 ~~~